Modified scattering for the cubic Schr\"odinger equation on Diophantine waveguides: Introduction

 This factorization motivates Definition \ref{def:ad} of the Diophantine admissibility condition for the matrix $\mathrm{A}$.
 Firstly, it eliminates the exact resonances, as proved in Lemma \ref{lem:4w} below.
-Secondly, it introduces quasi-resonant interactions but provides a quantitative polynomial decay of the resonant function.
-This gives hope the exploit the time-oscillations in $H^{s}(\T^{d})$ despite the presence of small divisors, which appearing in the normal forms method used to convert time-oscillations into decay in time.
+Secondly, it introduces quasi-resonant interactions but provides a quantitative polynomial decay of the resonance function.
+This gives hope to exploit the time-oscillations in $H^{s}(\T^{d})$ despite the presence of small divisors, which appear in the normal forms method used to convert time-oscillations into decay in time.

-Note that rectangular tori are not admissible.
-If the vector $(\mathrm{A}_{i,j})_{i,j}$ is diophantine then $\mathrm{A}$ is admissible, but this is not an equivalence.
+Rectangular tori are not admissible.
+If the vector $(\mathrm{A}_{i,j})_{i,j}$ is Diophantine then $\mathrm{A}$ is admissible with a parameter~$\tau$ corresponding to the irrationality number of~$\mathrm{A}$, but this is not an equivalence.
 We refer to the introduction of~\cite{BC24} for more details on the admissibility condition.

-We give the precise definitions of the norms in Section \ref{sec:norm} below, but at this stage we stress that the $S$-norm, that we will use below in the statement of one of the main theorems, contains $s$ derivatives in the compact direction $\T^{d}$ and $s+\sigma$ in the $\R$ direction, for $\sigma>0$ arbitrarily small (which is an improvement compared to \cite{HPTV15}).
-Other spaces that we use in the statements are the Sobolev space $H^{s}(\R\times\T^{d})$ and the space $h^{s}(\T^{d})$, which is equivalent to the homogeneous Sobolev space $\dot H^{s}(\T^{d})$ as will be proved also in Section \ref{sec:norm}.
+The precise definitions of the norms are given in Section \ref{sec:norm} below.
+At this stage, we only stress that the $S$-norm, which appears in the statement of our main theorems, controls $s$ derivatives in the compact direction $\T^{d}$ and $s+\sigma$ derivatives in the~$\R$ direction, for an arbitrarily small $\sigma>0$.
+Other spaces that we use in the statements are the Sobolev space $H^{s}(\R\times\T^{d})$ and the space $h^{s}(\T^{d})$, which is equivalent to the standard Sobolev space $H^{s}(\T^{d})$, as will be proved in Section \ref{sec:norm}.
 We also anticipate that for $\tau>0$ and~$c(d)\in(0,2]$ given in Lemma \ref{lem:sep}, the regularity threshold needed for our results is

 We are now ready to state the main theorems. \begin{theorem} Let $d\geq2$ and $\mathrm{A}$ be admissible with parameter $\tau$.
 Given~$s>s_{0}(\tau,d)$, there exist $C>0$ and $\epsilon_{\ast}>0$ such that for all $\epsilon\in(0,\epsilon_{\ast})$, if